Martin Coogan (hurler): Playing career

-Inter-county

-Coogan first came to prominence on the inter-county scene as a member of the Kilkenny senior hurling team in 1961.
-The following year he tasted his first major success when he won a National Hurling League medal with his county. the 1962 National Hurling League title was Kilkenny's first since 1933.
+In 1962, he tasted his first major success when he won a National Hurling League medal with his county. the 1962 title was Kilkenny's first since 1933.

-In 1963 Coogan won his first Leinster title. that same year he played in his first All-Ireland final at Croke Park.
+In 1963, Coogan won his first Leinster title, that same year he played in his first All-Ireland final at Croke Park.
 Waterford provided the opposition on that occasion, however, Eddie Keher's tally of fourteen points guaranteed a victory for Kilkenny and a first All-Ireland medal for Coogan.

 In 1964 Coogan won a second Leinster title following another huge win over Dublin.
 Tipperary provided the opposition in 1964's the All-Ireland final, however, in spite of Kilkenny being the pundits' favorites the men from Munster completely overpowered Coogan's side on a score line of 5–13 to 2–8.

 Kilkenny lost their provincial crown in 1965, however, the team bounced back in 1966 with Coogan collecting a second National League medal and a third Leinster title.
 Kilkenny later faced Cork in the All-Ireland final for the first time since 1947 and, once again, the Leinster champions were the red-hot favorites over a Cork side that were not expected to compete.
 However, the young 'Rebels' ambushed Kilkenny in the game and the All-Ireland title went to Cork for the first time in twelve years.